3db/3db/docs_src/usage/quickstart.rst

 Writing a configuration file
 ----------------------------
-There are six key parts of a 3DB configuration file.
-These are:
+There are six key parts of a 3DB configuration file:

-    * ``inference``: defines some inference model to predict the rendered images.
+    * ``inference``: defines some inference model to predict on the rendered images.
     * ``evaluation``: defines what evaluation metrics to compute given the output from the inference model.
     * ``rendering``: defines rendering-specific settings and arguments.
     * ``controls``: defines the set of transformations to apply to the 3D model/environment before rendering the scene.
     * ``policy``: defines how to search through the various controls configurations.
-    * ``logging``: defines how the results of 3DB will be dumped (e.g. JSON, Images, TensorBoard).
+    * ``logging``: defines how the results of 3DB are saved (e.g. JSON, Images, TensorBoard).

 An example of each can be found in the YAML files of the above simple experiment.
 We will now go through each of these sections individually and explain the required keywords, possible settings, and customization options for